GustavoGFV/GustavoGFV/README.md

 # Hi, Gustavo Here! ✋

-I am a software developer with 3 years of experience working mostly in the C# language with .NET Core, C, C++ and Angular Js.
+I am a software developer for around 6 years of experience working mostly in the C# language with .NET Core, C, C++ and Angular Js.

 Currently graduating as Computer Engineer.